quochuy201/MSBA_Projects/README.md

 ## 1. Data wrangling and visualization:
 <a href="https://github.com/quochuy201/MSBA_Projects/tree/master/BUAN5210_DataVisualization_KickStarterStartup">Kickstarter Startup :</a> <br>
 This is a complete data visualization and story telling project.
 I applied R and Power BI to analyze Kick Starter's Project data.
 The question I want to explore is Which factors are important to a successful Crowdfunding project ?
-The data was collected from Kaggle
+The data was collected from Kaggle.
+Primary tasks include:
+- Problem definition
+- Data Gathering
+- Data Preprocessing
+- Exploratory data analysis
+- Dashboarding
+- Story telling.

 ## 2. SQL and Database:
 <a href = "https://github.com/quochuy201/MSBA_Projects/tree/master/SERG53000_DatabaseArchitecture_AlumniManagement">Alumni Management: </a>